dextr-cloud/dextr-docs/docs/_pages/login.md

 [![User Login](/assets/images/login-ccp.jpg)](/assets/images/login-ccp.jpg)

-Figure 3.
-Amazon Connect CCP

 ----

-After entering your username and password, Amazon Connect CCP window will be replaced with the login summary (Figure 4).
+After entering your username and password, Amazon Connect CCP window will be replaced with the login summary.
 Clicking on the **Go to Dashboard** button will bring you to Dextr Home Dashboard.

 [![User Summary](/assets/images/username-login.jpg)](/assets/images/username-login.jpg)

-Figure 4.
-Login Summary

 ----